syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ### Loading Different ItemSource for each row of GridPickerColumn

-You can load the different ItemsSource to each row of GridComboBoxColumn by setting [GridPickerColumn.ItemsSourceSelector](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~ItemsSourceSelector.html) property.
+You can load the different ItemsSource to each row of GridPickerColumn by setting [GridPickerColumn.ItemsSourceSelector](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~ItemsSourceSelector.html) property.

 ### Implementing IItemsSourceSelector